newteq/nuget-extensions/README.md

-# nuget-extensions-string
+# C# Extensions

-This adds some great string extension functionality
+This repo contains some nuget packages that you can find on nuget under `Newteq.Extensions.`{SOMETHING}.